Map of the whole of Shiga Prefecture

 The eleven-faced Kannon statue placed in this hall is said to be the most beautiful among the seven eleven-faced Kannon statues in Japan designated as national treasures.
 This Japanese sculpture masterpiece looks filled with mercy, which deserves to be called the deity of prayer.
 AddressEkimachi Terrace Nagahama, 3-24 Kitafune-cho, Nagahama City, Shiga Prefecture Opening Hours9:00 a.m. to 5:00 p.m. (until 4:00 p.m. in winter)

-• Koka Ninja House (Koka-ryu Ninjutsu Yashiki) no name
+• Koka Ninja House (Koka-ryu Ninjutsu Yashiki) Recommended spots

 スポット画像未設定